You may also like

 “The quality [of the cannabis] we have is one of the best in the world,” Economy and Trade Minister, Raed Khoury, told Bloomberg, adding that the industry could be worth $1 billion to Lebanon.
 A McKinsey spokesperson told Business Insider that the Lebanese government asked McKinsey to evaluate the impact of cannabis legalization as part of a suite of over 150 initiatives to boost the country’s economy but did not explicitly recommend legalizing medical cannabis.

-Legalization for medical purposes could have a real impact in Lebanon, not only economically but also health wise.
+Legalization for medical purposes could have a real impact in Lebanon, not only economically but also health-wise.
 The Lebanese American University (LAU) is authorized by the Ministry of Health to study the medical effects of cannabis, which the university hopes will eventually lead to the establishment of the Lebanese Medical Cannabis Center within its facilities.
 There are currently ten research centres studying medical cannabis in the world.
-LAU’s centre would be the first in the Middle East.
+LAU’s center would be the first in the Middle East.

 In an interview with Fanack, Mroueh added, “For now, we have legal samples that we turned into oil in order to test them on cancer cells.
 [They] also worked on leukemia cells and [have] anti-inflammatory purposes almost similar to cortisone.
 What we need to do now are pre-clinic tests to see what doses are necessary.”